ret2c/MMIO2Verilog/README.md

 # MMIO2Verilog
 Python script for converting mmiotrace logs (/sys/kernel/debug/tracing/trace_marker) to a functional BAR controller to handle driver <-> firmware communication for the PCILeech FPGA base.

-⚠️ The predefined values within the `drd_req_valid` case are specific to my donor card, using this tool in its current state will most likely cause a kernel panic or drvscan fail to some degree.
-I'll work on modifying this script at some point to process memory dumps from RWEverything.
+⚠️ Using this tool in its current state will most likely cause a kernel panic or drvscan fail to some degree.

-Currently only handles read operations (rd_rsp_data)
+Currently only handles read operations (rd_rsp_data).

 Sample input:
 ```